-In order to avoid having to go through an extensive sorting process again in the future, however, the facility should stress the importance of proper ongoing sorting efforts.
+To avoid having to go through an extensive sorting process again in the future, however, the facility should stress the importance of proper ongoing sorting efforts.
 Requiring employees to clean up after they use a given area, or at least at the end of each shift, will help to avoid clutter from building up over time.
 While it may seem like an inconvenience at first, it actually makes getting work done much faster and easier for everyone involved.

 While basic cleaning should be something everyone knows how to do, there will be some training necessary to ensure everyone is handling these steps properly.
-This will help ensure the sort process is conducted properly initially, and kept up with long down the road.
+This will help ensure the sorting process is conducted properly initially and kept up with long down the road.
 While sort is just one part of the overall 5S process, it is a very important part and one on which the entire methodology can build from.

 Check out Creative Safety Supply for all your 5S and Lean product needs.